nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ---
 title: Nuxeo Annotations with ARender
-description: 'The Nuxeo Annotations with ARender addon allows users to preview and annotate any content stored in the Nuxeo repository: Office documents, PDF, images, videos with the ARender previewer, from Arondor.'
+description: 'The Nuxeo Annotations addon allows users to preview and annotate any content stored in the Nuxeo repository: Office documents, PDF, images, videos with the ARender previewer, from Arondor.'
 review:
     comment: ''
     date: '2019-01-21'